e-nk/atc-haskell-projects/README.md

 Install Nix if you haven't already.
 Follow the instructions at https://nixos.org/download.html.

+You'll need to ensure your Github is properly set up for SSH.
+Follow the instructions at https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

 Load the Nix environment by navigating to the project folder and running in your terminal:

 ```bash